Post

 Windows/Native

 Ehm, sorry.
 In theory west build --pristine --board native_sim/native/64 my_projects/hello_world should work.
-But there is no gcc which targets Windows/x64 or Windows/x86 platforms.
+But there is no gcc which targets Windows/x64 or Windows/x86 platforms as of June 2025.

 1